joao-frohlich/cpython/Doc/library/dis.rst

    Display usage and exit.

-.. cmdoption:: -C, --show-caches

-   Show inline caches.

-.. cmdoption:: -O, --show-offsets

-   Show offsets of instructions.

 If :file:`infile` is specified, its disassembled code will be written to stdout.
-Otherwise, disassembly is performed on compiled source code received from stdin.
+Otherwise, disassembly is performed on compiled source code recieved from stdin.

 Bytecode analysis
 -----------------